 The medical examiner also is responsible for initiating and signing the death certificate for an individual when jurisdiction over the deceased is assumed.
 The medical examiner formulates an opinion as to the manner of death (homicide, suicide, accident, natural or undetermined).
 Death certificates are completed by the funeral home and filed with Vital Records.
 For information on obtaining a death certificate, contact Vital Records.

 The office provides services as needed seven days a week.

-Walk-In office hours are 9AM - 5PM Monday, Wednesday, and Friday.
+Walk-In office hours are 9AM - 5PM Monday through Thursday.